vibewell25/vibewell/docs/docs/user-guide/index.md

 ## Getting Started

-### Welcome to Vibewell
+### Welcome to VibeWell

-Vibewell is your all-in-one platform for beauty and wellness services.
-Whether you're looking to book a salon appointment, try on a new hairstyle with augmented reality, or access wellness content, Vibewell brings these services together in one seamless experience.
+VibeWell is your all-in-one platform for beauty and wellness services.
+Whether you're looking to book a salon appointment, try on a new hairstyle with augmented reality, or access wellness content, VibeWell brings these services together in one seamless experience.

 ### System Requirements